SCCWRP Research Plan

-SCCWRP staff works in partnership with the 14 members of CTAG to develop and continuously update a 10- to 15-year research vision for each of SCCWRP’s major thematic research areas.
-Written for knowledgeable scientists working in each particular field, these comprehensive technical reports are living documents that are updated in real time, as new projects and partnership opportunities emerge.
-CTAG and SCCWRP staff collaborate in all-day research planning workshops to flesh out and update these long-range research visions and identify broadly supported priorities for research.
-CTAG also reviews the written documents to check for technical accuracy, ensure SCCWRP’s research agenda remains relevant to member agency needs, and help identify opportunities to transfer SCCWRP’s research to application.
+SCCWRP staff works in partnership with the agency’s 14 CTAG representatives to develop and continuously update a 10-year research vision for each of SCCWRP’s major thematic research areas.
+Written for knowledgeable scientists working in each particular field, these comprehensive technical publications provide an overview of how SCCWRP conceptually approaches each research theme and how our multi-faceted research strategy fits together.
+The detailed documents also identify broadly supported priorities for research.
+CTAG and SCCWRP staff collaborate in all-day research planning workshops to flesh out and periodically update these living documents.
+CTAG’s goal is to ensure SCCWRP’s research agenda remains relevant to member agency needs, and to help identify opportunities to transfer SCCWRP’s research to application.
 The detailed technical documents are available on SCCWRP’s website.

-Separately, SCCWRP annually prepares this document – the Research Plan Executive Summary – for its management-level audience to convey the broad thematic areas around which SCCWRP research is focused, and to provide an overview of the major projects being worked on to advance those thematic areas.
-This document also serves as SCCWRP’s Research Plan and Budget, which the SCCWRP Commission is required to approve annually.
-Accordingly, this document contains two portions: a series of two-page summaries of SCCWRP’s research directions within each research theme, and financial information for the organization for the upcoming fiscal year.
+Separately, SCCWRP annually prepares this document – the Research Plan Executive Summary – for the SCCWRP Commission to convey the broad thematic areas around which SCCWRP research is focused, and to provide an overview of the major projects being worked on to advance those thematic areas.
+This document, written for a management-level audience, also serves as the research plan budget, which the SCCWRP Commission is required to approve annually.
+Accordingly, this document contains two portions: a series of concise summaries of SCCWRP’s research directions within each research theme, and the corresponding financial information for the upcoming fiscal year.
 Back to Table of Contents

 Biological assessment, or bioassessment, is the science of evaluating the health of an ecosystem by assessing the organisms that live within it.
 In aquatic ecosystems, algae and invertebrates serve as particularly useful indicators of ecosystem health because they are relatively sessile and live along bottom habitats where chemical and other stressors tend to be concentrated.
-Unlike traditional chemistry-based monitoring, which provides only limited information about a relatively narrow portion of the environment at a discrete point in time, bioassessment can account for living organisms exposed to multiple chemicals and other stressors (such as altered habitats and changes in life-sustaining water-flow patterns) over extended time periods as the organisms move through an ecosystem.
+Unlike traditional chemistry-based monitoring, which provides only limited information about a relatively narrow portion of the environment at a discrete point in time, bioassessment can account for living organisms exposed to multiple chemicals and other stressors (such as altered habitats and changes in life-sustaining water-flow patterns) over extended time periods.
 Consequently, bioassessment has the potential to provide a more integrated reflection of the condition of an aquatic ecosystem; bioassessment also is more closely tied to environmental managers’ end-goal focus on ecosystem protection and serves as an important way to monitor and protect the populations of endangered species and fisheries.
 SCCWRP is focused on developing an overall bioassessment framework (e.g. survey design, interpretation methods) and associated tools that environmental managers can use to assess the health of aquatic ecosystems and inform regulatory and management decisions.
-SCCWRP has made considerable progress on developing bioassessment tools for streams, wetlands and nearshore marine environments that rely primarily on evaluating the health of benthic invertebrates and algae.
-SCCWRP’s goal is to develop bioassessment tools for all aquatic habitats using a variety of organisms, as different organisms are uniquely suited to evaluate specific habitats.
+SCCWRP has made considerable progress on developing bioassessment tools for streams, wetlands and marine environments for a subset of organisms including benthic invertebrates, fish and algae.
+SCCWRP’s goal is to develop bioassessment tools for all aquatic habitats using a wide variety of organisms, as different organisms are uniquely suited to evaluate specific habitats.

 SCCWRP’s bioassessment work revolves around three main research areas: (1) assessing the condition of different water body types using multiple indicators, (2) identifying potential causes of poor condition, and (3) using the data to support management activities, such as prioritization and effectiveness assessments.
 To assess condition, SCCWRP creates assessment tools that can identify and characterize reference conditions, as well as develops sampling protocols and indices that can transform complex biological data into simple measures of condition.
 Additionally, SCCWRP focuses on creating appropriate interpretive frameworks for understanding bioassessment data, including connections to beneficial uses, and for incorporating multiple indicators into integrative assessments.
-To identify potential causes of degraded condition, SCCWRP uses causal assessment, a process that relies on standard evaluation frameworks and rigorous evaluation procedures to understand the relationships between stressors and condition.
-The goals of SCCWRP’s causal assessment research are to: (1) develop causal assessment diagnostic indicators via traits-based analysis and molecular methods, (2) improve stressor measurements such as habitat condition indices, (3) explore relationships between stressors and biological responses, such as flow ecology and nutrient responses, and (4) investigate the relative constraints on biological condition that come from different natural and anthropogenic sources.
+To identify potential causes of degraded condition, SCCWRP uses causal assessment, a process that relies on upgrading standard evaluation frameworks and creating rigorous evaluation procedures to understand the relationships between stressors and condition.
+The goals of SCCWRP’s causal assessment research are to: (1) develop causal assessment diagnostic indicators via traits-based analysis and molecular methods, (2) improve stressor measurements such as habitat condition indices, (3) explore relationships between stressors and biological responses, such as flow and nutrient responses, and (4) investigate the relative constraints on biological condition that come from different natural and anthropogenic sources.
 To ensure condition and causal assessments are used to guide management decision aimed at improving overall condition, SCCWRP develops synthesis and integration tools that can translate assessment results to actionable information.
-In this way, SCCWRP is able to effectively combat the negligible role that biological data have historically relegated to in key management decisions, including in designation of new conservation areas and selection of sites requiring restoration.
+In this way, SCCWRP is able to effectively reverse the historically negligible role that biological data have played in informing key management decisions, such as designation of new conservation areas and selection of sites for restoration.

-This year, SCCWRP is continuing its work to develop and expand its protocols and processes for both condition assessments and causal assessments, as well as pursuing development of guidance and decision support tools to inform management actions.
-SCCWRP’s focus for 2015-16 will be on:
+This year, SCCWRP will continue its work to develop and expand its protocols and processes for both condition assessments and causal assessments, as well as pursuing development of guidance and decision support tools to inform management actions.
+SCCWRP’s focus for 2016-17 will be on:

 Back to Table of Contents